 Despite the initially menacing look of oscilloscopes their basic operation requires little more than an understanding of the simple transformations of graphs: translations, scalings and reflections.
-The Oscilloscope Guide describes how to use the oscilloscopes you will use in the undergraduate laboratories in the Physics department at Durham University.
-In fact most oscilloscopes you will come across have the same controls and only differ in appearance.
+The Oscilloscope Guide describes how to use the oscilloscopes that you’ll see in our undergraduate laboratories.
+In fact, most oscilloscopes you will come across have the same controls and only differ in appearance

 BNC-Banana adapters allow you to connect the banana cables that you normally use in the labs to the BNC jack of an oscilloscope.
 BNC jacks both take in an input signal and produce an output signal.
 If you inspect the BNC end of an adapter (bottom end in the picture) you will see that it consists of an inner and an outer connector.
 At the other end are female sockets for both a live (input) and a neutral (output) banana cable.